 So, for the time being, with COVID-19 still prevalent and more dangerous variant strains on the rise, we will operate as a fully-vaccinated venue.
 We understand that this is unwelcome news for some.
 Please know that we do not make this decision lightly.
 We eagerly await the day when these precautions will no longer be needed.

 View the current L.A.
 County mask mandate here

 An inherent risk of exposure to COVID-19 exists in any public place where people are present. |

 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the Centers for Disease Control and Prevention, senior citizens and Guests with underlying medical conditions are especially vulnerable.

 By visiting the Cicada Club, you voluntarily assume all risks related to exposure to COVID-19.

-WHEN IS CICADA OPEN?
-The Cicada Restaurant and Club features live music and dancing on selected Sundays, Fridays and Saturdays.
+The Cicada Restaurant and Club features live music and dancing on selected Thursdays through Sundays.
 Doors open 7pm for dining and dancing to recorded music.
-Dance bands play 8:30pm to 11pm on Sundays and 9pm to 11:30pm on Fridays and Saturdays.
+Dance bands play from 8:30 PM to approximately 11 PM.

 Occasionally, after the last set, the Mezzanine Bar will remain open (closing times vary) for cocktails and dancing to recorded music.